-In many ways Killcare and it's neighbour Hardys Bay are similar to some of Sydney’s coastal suburbs, but smaller and much more peaceful.
+Killcare looks and feels like some of Sydney’s beach suburbs... but smaller and much more peaceful.

-The villages are located at the foot of Bouddi National Park on the Central Coast NSW.
-The peninsula sits on the northern side of Broken Bay and opposite Sydney’s Northern Beaches.
+The village is located on the northern side of Broken Bay and opposite Sydney’s Northern Beaches.

 Welcome to one of my favourite places on the Central Coast NSW...

 Killcare Beach is a picturesque 1.6 km beach bordered by the bushland of Bouddi National Park.

 The beach is patrolled from the start of the September school holidays until the end of the April school holidays.
 The beach is popular with surfers and there’s a small rock pool for children...

 At the beach you'll find toilets, water refill station, food kiosk and restaurant.
 Horizons at Killcare offers great food and water views.

 Dogs can walk freely on the beach in the middle section.
 This beach is very dog-friendly.